 “I don’t know his name, but he’s quite well-known.
 If you give me your instrument, I’ll play a few tunes for you”

 He agreed and pressed the modern wooden lute into my hand.
-I had my fingers stroke dover the natural gut strings.
+I had my fingers stroke over the natural gut strings.
 I struck notes of beautiful timbre, but not coherent ones.
 A play played by a layman.
 Where the audience was just waiting to replace you.
 I played around the head of the guitar.
 I spun the vortex-like I had any idea what I was doing.

 The guitarist watched me.
 Carefully he dropped “ehm”´s and “wait” and I just ignored him until he finally asked what the hell I was doing.